liferay/liferay-docs/develop/learning-paths/themes/articles/02-importing-resources-for-your-theme/03-configuring-liferay-plugin-package-properties.markdown

     `resources-importer-target-class-name=com.liferay.portal.model.Group`
     property in a production environment.
 Instead you should remove the property, which will import the resources to the site template.

 3. Uncomment the following code and save the file:

         required-deployment-contexts=\resources-importer-web

     This requires the resources-importer-web plugin to be installed in order for the theme to be deployed.
 If the *resources-importer-web* is not installed, the theme will be placed on hold until the plugin is installed.
 There you have it!
 All of the resources are ready to be deployed with the theme.

-4. Redploy the Lunar Resort theme and refresh the browser to see the changes.
+4. Redeploy the Lunar Resort theme and refresh the browser to see the changes.

 Your theme should look like the image below: